 Which Trump administration actions are currently affecting HR?
-What's the future of issues like overtime law, sexual harassment and paid maternity leave?
-And what about the new crackdown on undocumented workers (and the employers who hire them)?
+What's the future of issues like overtime law, sexual harassment and paid maternity (and paternity) leave?
+What's the latest on misclassification?

 Join your peers to discover everything you need to know about the HR-related requirements coming from the DOL, EEOC, NLRB, IRS, Capitol Hill and the Supreme Court, plus trends in state/local legislatures.

-Your 2019 new year HR update will cover these topics and more:
+Your 2019 mid-year HR update will cover these topics and more:

 - Sexual harassment.
 The explosion of harassment headlines has given your employees more courage to sue.
 How does this increased scrutiny translate into new training and monitoring requirements by Congress, states and the EEOC?
 And what should your organization be doing now to prevent a #MeToo complaint?

 - Overtime.
 Trump's DOL is taking a shot at another complete rewrite of the federal overtime rules.
 What's the timeline … and what will that proposal say?
 The agency is considering new tests, new salary levels and a pro-business overhaul.
 Learn what's coming next – and how to prepare.

 - Your disability policy.
 Employers are paying millions to settle charges that their policies requiring workers to be 100% healed before returning to work are illegal under the ADA.
 Update your policies NOW … here's how.

 - U.S. Supreme Court.
 What key employment law cases on the docket will impact your compliance responsibilities?
 What will upcoming decisions on these sexual orientation cases mean for your employer policies?